BrotatoMods/Darkly77-ExpandedChallenges/README.md

-# Darkly77-ExpandedChallenges
+# Expanded Challenges

-Gives you lots more options for your custom challenges, including D5 unlocks
+Gives you lots more options for your custom challenges, including D5 unlocks.